Skip to content

 MyPlanAdvocate, a nationally licensed insurance brokerage, uses AI voice agents to qualify Medicare-related inquiries.
 During the Annual Enrollment Period, the agent handled approximately 210,000 inbound calls per month.
 Calls that reached licensed representatives after AI pre-qualification converted at 2x the historical baseline.

-Handle inbound conversations
+Inbound #2: Handle live conversations

 An AI SDR can answer inbound conversations right away, qualify the prospect’s needs, and pass the context to a human representative when the conversation needs one.
 That helps high-volume teams respond before interested prospects wait too long or drop off.